Michael L. 'Mike' Salyers

 Services are pending with Livingston Butler Volland Funeral Home & Cremation Center serving the family.

 Partly cloudy this evening, then becoming cloudy after midnight.
-Low 41F.
-SSW winds at 15 to 25 mph, decreasing to 5 to 10 mph.
-Higher wind gusts possible..
+Low 39F.
+SSW winds shifting to WNW at 10 to 15 mph..

 Partly cloudy this evening, then becoming cloudy after midnight.
-Low 41F.
-SSW winds at 15 to 25 mph, decreasing to 5 to 10 mph.
-Higher wind gusts possible.
+Low 39F.
+SSW winds shifting to WNW at 10 to 15 mph.

 Harvard, Nebraska resident Michael L. “Mike” Salyers, 75, passed away Saturday, November 20, 2021, at Mary Lanning Healthcare, Hastings, NE.